adnan-bhaldar/Login-Signup-page/README.md

   <h2 align="center">Login & Signup Website</h2>

-  E-Book is a fully responsive e-book website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Login & Signup is a fully responsive Login website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://adnan-bhaldar.github.io/Login-Signup-page/"><strong>➥ Live Demo</strong></a>